Miss Nevada Teen USA

 The Miss Nevada Teen USA competition is the pageant that selects the representative for the state of Nevada in the Miss Teen USA pageant.

 Contestants compete in interview, active wear, and evening gown.
 Winners have most commonly come from Las Vegas since the pageant began in 1983.

-Cameron Reese of Las Vegas was crowned Miss Nevada Teen USA 2025 on July 29, 2025, at Westgate Las Vegas Resort & Casino in Las Vegas.
-She represented Nevada at Miss Teen USA 2025.
+Ashley Salgado of Las Vegas was crowned Miss Nevada Teen USA 2026 on June 18, 2026, at Westgate Las Vegas Resort & Casino in Las Vegas.
+She will represent Nevada at Miss Teen USA 2026.